kevinmarx/kevinmarx.github.io/_posts/2013-10-06-a-year-without-design.md

 ## Over the past year I have effectively designed nothing.
 Instead I spent that time programming.

-I would like to dedicate this post to those designers who have made the leap to the dark side.
+I have been meaning to write a post about my transition to the “dark side”.
 I started my transition a little over a year ago, this was/is my journey.

 I, for the better part of my career, have been what many label as an Interactive Designer.
 I worked at an advertising agency in Minneapolis making things for clients on the web.
 Yes at the time I “knew” how to code, and by code I mean browser only HTML CSS and very limited JavaScript.
 My primary duty was not to program, it was to design.